Conceptual-Machines/magda-api/README.md

 ### CFG-Constrained DSL Generation

-Most agents use **Context-Free Grammar (CFG)** with GPT-5 to constrain the LLM to generate valid DSL code:
+Most agents use **Context-Free Grammar (CFG)** with GPT-5 to constrain the LLM to generate valid DSL code.
+We use the [grammar-school-go](https://github.com/Conceptual-Machines/grammar-school-go) library to build CFG tool payloads.

 | Agent | DSL | Example |
 |-------|-----|---------|